 Gone are the days of wanting to live a quiet life on vast farmland with your neighbors about three miles away.
 Today, it’s all about living among skyscrapers, city lights, and traffic jams.

-The question is, when SHTF or disaster strikes, will living in the city become a pro, or will it be a curse?
-Well, taking into account that you’re here reading this, you’d like to find out the answer to that, too.
+When SHTF or disaster strikes, will living in the city become an advantage, or will it be a curse?
+Considering that you’re here reading this, you’d like to find the answer to that, too.

 Here’s what you need to know about urban survival and all that comes with it.